Investors snub euro zone's periphery as hot political summer looms

 The gap between Italian and German 10-year bond yields stretched to its widest in nine weeks.
-Portuguese 10-year bond yields rose 15 basis points and were set for their biggest daily increase since February, when concern about the health of the world economy and banks rattled markets.
+Portugal's equivalent rose to the highest in almost a month.

-An uncertain outlook for the global economy has combined with nervousness around events such as next month's Spanish election re-run and Britain's referendum on European Union membership to turn investors away from riskier assets.
+An uncertain outlook for the global economy has combined with nervousness around events like next month's Spanish election re-run and Britain's referendum on European Union membership to turn investors away from riskier assets.

 A similar trend has emerged in equity markets.
 Since December, when Madrid initially held inconclusive elections, Spanish stocks have shed over 15 percent and Italy's have lost some 20 percent, compared with a Europe-wide drop of 6.5 percent.